apify/crawlee-python/docs/upgrading/upgrading_to_v1.md

-from crawlee import service_locator from crawlee.crawlers import ParselCrawler from crawlee.storage_clients import MemoryStorageClient
+from crawlee import service_locator from crawlee.crawlers import ParselCrawler from crawlee.storage_clients import MemoryStorageClient from crawlee.storages import Dataset

+# Create custom storage client, MemoryStorageClient for example.
 storage_client = MemoryStorageClient()

-# Either via the service locator:
+# Register it globally via the service locator.
 service_locator.set_storage_client(storage_client)

-# Or provide it directly to the crawler:
+# Or pass it directly to the crawler, it will be registered globally
+# to the service locator under the hood.
 crawler = ParselCrawler(storage_client=storage_client)

+# Or just provide it when opening a storage (e.g. dataset), it will be used
+# for this storage only, not globally.
+dataset = await Dataset.open(
+    name='my_dataset',
+    storage_client=storage_client,
+)
 ```

 ### Breaking changes